 It's official, Yellowstone in the Winter is one of the most amazing things I've ever experienced photographically.
-We will have several workshop sessions in January and February of 2020:
+We will have two workshop sessions in January 2023:

-Please note, there are no refunds on this trip after full payment is made.
-The only way we can refund you if you decide to cancel is if we have someone on the waitlist willing and able to take your spot.
+Please note, this is a NO-Refund workshop - no refunds after full payment is made and the trip fills.
+The only way we can refund you if you decide to cancel is if we have someone on the wait list willing and able to take your spot.
 All 5 spots must be filled for a workshop of this small size to be able to run.
-For this reason we suggest that you look into taking out travel insurance in case something unforeseen happens.
+FOR THIS REASON WE SUGGEST THAT YOU PURCHASE TRAVEL INSURANCE FOR THE NON-REFUNDABLE PORTIONS OF THIS TRIP!!

 Yellowstone is certainly one national park that mystifies visitors and offers a wonderful and fascinating playground for the photographer.
 Even more so in winter.
 The only way into Yellowstone in the Winter is with a commercial snow coach or snowmobile tour company.....so the tourists are MINIMAL!!
 Plus, animals are much easier to spot and really stand out from their usual surroundings.
 Then add a layer of snow on their coats and you'll get images like no other.